 2022 | $147,000 |

-Let’s assume an employee earns $2,000 per pay period.
+Let’s assume that one of your employees earns $2,000 per pay period.
 The Social Security tax calculation would be as follows:

 Medicare Tax Example